GeoArkadeep/Stresslog/docs/paper/paper.md

 where $\sigma'_B$ is the effective stress tensor in the borehole frame of reference, PP is pore pressure, TS is tensile strength, $\nu$ is Poisson's ratio and $\theta_{\min}$ is the circumferential angle corresponding to minimum hoop stress.

 If the user specifies an analysis depth, then a orientation-stability plot is calculated for that depth.
 Mohr-Coloumb failure criteria is used to predict compressive failures.
 For tensile failure, Griffith failure criteria is used.
 A synthetic image of the wellbore wall is prepared for 5 metres around the analysis depth.
-By comparing the output(s) with recorded well data, the user may change the model parameters to achieve better agreement between observed and calculated values.
 Other plots are also calculated for the analysis depth, including sanding prediction using [@willson2002] and [@Zhang2007].

-For pre-drill forecast, the function get_analog() can be used to derive a log-prediction from nearby post-drill well given the welly.Well object representing the post-drill well, formation tops for the post-drill well and predicted formation tops as well as deviation data for the pre-drill well.
-The new logs are derived by depth-shift processing the post-drill logs as per the change in formation tops.
-The returned object can then be used for estimating the geomechanical properties in the regular manner.
+For pre-drill forecast, the function get_analog() can be used to derive a log-prediction from nearby post-drill well by interpolation using formation tops.

 From observations on multiple wells sampling the same stress field at different wellbore orientations, a better estimate of the stress tensor orientation is possible [@thorsen2011].